aamitn/GithubBulkRepoDownloader/README.md

     git clone https://github.com/your-repo/GitHubRepoDownloader.git
     cd GitHubRepoDownloader`

-2. Generate your github personal access token with repo:public scope (this token is used for downloading the repos)
+2. Generate your github personal access token with repo:public scope [here](https://github.com/settings/tokens/new)(this token is used for downloading the repos)
 ![image](https://github.com/user-attachments/assets/88111e57-0d1f-4570-aa0f-4f545f365a72)

 3. Paste the created token in this part of the code